 An important goal of the proposed Cybersecurity Enhancement Act of 2009 is to foster improved collaboration between federal agencies and the private sector.
-This is a critical working
+This is a critical working relationship,

 Continue Reading This Article